n3s7or/symfonycasts-scraper/ReadMe.md

 Q: How can I test if it still working?

 A: Hmm...
-Perhaps buy specifying a free course like [symfony4](https://symfonycasts.com/screencast/symfony4) (it was free by the time I was writting this).
+Perhaps by specifying a free course like [symfony4](https://symfonycasts.com/screencast/symfony4) (it was free by the time I was writting this).

 Q: Do I need credentials to get links from a free course?